 The Directors will continue to grow and develop the remarketing business by focussing on an omni-channel service offering, investing in both its auction centres and its digital solutions.
+The Group has also embarked on scaling up the car buying business which will increase the volume flow into its remarketing business.
 The Group will be making a substantial investment this financial year in state-of-the-art imaging equipment to better present the vehicles it sells in the online environment.
-Furthermore, the Group is actively reviewing how it can drive further efficiencies in its transport function covering both inbound into site and deliveries to buyers.
+Furthermore, the Group is actively reviewing the support functions in each of its subsidiaries to bring further synergies and efficiencies within the group.